utzhang/Jiaxigu.github.io/_posts/2017-11-27-ternary-operator-python.md

 ## List Comprehensions

 List comprehensions provide a concise way to create lists in python.
-Instead of a `for`  loop, we can write just one line of neat code like this:
+Instead of a `for`  loop, we can write simply one line of code like this:

 {% highlight python %}
 l = [-1, 2, 3, 5, 10]